 How to make pistachio pesto

-To make this Pistachio Pesto recipe, start with giving the pistachios and garlic a quick blitz in the food processor or blender.
+To make this pistachio pesto recipe, start with giving the shelled pistachios and garlic a quick blitz in the food processor or blender.
 If making by hand, finely chop with a chef’s knife.
 Then add the other ingredients, except for the olive oil, and pulse until finely chopped.
-The oil goes in last – only use what you need – and process or blend until it reached the desired consistency.
+The oil goes in last – only use what you need – and process or blend until it reaches the desired consistency.
 I like mine a little chunkier.
 You can even blend it until it’s very smooth – totally up to you!

-The flavor of pistachios combined with lemon, mint, and parsley is unmatched.
+This recipe combines pistachios with lemon, mint, and parsley in a uniquely flavorful way.
 This also makes the pesto very versatile.
-While you can certainly serve it tossed with hot pasta and veggies, it’s also wonderful as a sandwich spread, veggie dip, sauce for roasted veggies (especially cauliflower and sweet potatoes!), pizza, stirred into vinaigrettes or other salad dressings, and just about anywhere else you can think of.
+Toss with hot pasta and veggies, use as a sandwich spread, veggie dip, sauce for roasted veggies (especially cauliflower and sweet potatoes!), pizza, stirred into vinaigrettes or other salad dressings… or just about anywhere else you can think of.

 How long can you store pesto?

-Pesto can be kept in the refrigerator for up to 1-2 weeks, but can also be frozen for much longer.
+Pistachio pesto keeps in the refrigerator for up to 2 weeks, or frozen for several months.
 The freezing process will cause the texture or consistency of the pesto to deteriorate a little bit, so plan on giving the thawed pesto another quick spin in the food processor before using.
 An ice cube tray is perfect for creating little cubes that you can quickly add to soups and stews.
-Just be sure to store the pesto – cubes or not – in an airtight, freezer-proof container or bag.
+Just be sure to store the pistachio pesto, cubes or not, in an airtight, freezer-proof container or bag.

 Where to buy pistachios

-You’ll find pistachios in the baking, dried fruit and nut, produce, or bulk food section of most grocery stores.
-Buying pistachios online is also an option and may provide a better price point.
+Pistachios typically live in the baking, dried fruit and nut, produce, or bulk food section of most grocery stores.
+Buying pistachios online may provide a better price point.
 Costco and Trader Joes are my go-to for nuts, yet I also love using Thrive Market.

-If you don’t like pistachios or need to use a substitute, I recommend almonds, walnuts, pecans, pinenuts, macadamia nuts, cashews, Brazil nuts, or shelled hemp hearts.
-Use the same amount as is called for in the recipe.Print
+If you don’t like pistachios or need to use a substitute, then I recommend almonds, walnuts, pecans, pine nuts, macadamia nuts, cashews, Brazil nuts, or shelled hemp hearts.
+Swap 1 for 1 with any nut or seed of your choosing.

 - ½ cup olive oil